doitintl/iris3/README.md

     * Including preemptible instances and instances created by Managed Instance Groups.
     * Including instances used as GKE Nodes
 * Compute Engine Disks (Labels name, zone, region)
-    * Disks are labeld on creation and on schedule.
+    * Disks are labeled on creation and on schedule.
     * But disks created along with an Instance are not labeled on creation.
 They are labeled with the Cloud Scheduler cron job.
     * The label indicating whether a disk is attached will change, if the state changed, on the scheduled labeling.
 * Compute Engine Snapshots (Labels name, zone, region)